How to Use Custom Autofilter in Excel for More Than 2 Criteria

 We can use the FILTER function to auto-filter with more than 2 criteria.

-• So, add another table like the image below.
+• Add another table as shown in the image below.

 Dataset to Custom Autofilter with More Than 2 Criteria